-Please note that rules for directly purchasing from producer operations certified under other schemes are listed in chapter - 4.2 - -
+Please note that rules for directly purchasing from producer operations certified under other schemes are listed in chapter 4.2

 - d) The Fair for Life handler has to keep an updated list of all fair trade certified suppliers (including fair trade certifier, certification status and supplied fair trade products).
-The Fair for Life handler must also keep an updated Fair for Life assortment list and provide a list of clients of Fair for Life certified products. - e) For every multi-ingredient product (including blends) a composition sheet must be provided with details of composition, including percentages of all Fair Trade certified ingredients.

-The applicable composition rules for Fair for Life products can be found in the Annexes to Module 1 - the rules differ according to each product category.

-- f) All products sold as Fair for Life certified shall be packed in way that the content cannot be replaced without manipulation or destruction of the package.
+The Fair for Life handler must also keep an updated Fair for Life assortment list and provide a list of clients of Fair for Life certified products. - e) For every multi-ingredient product (including blends) a composition sheet must be provided with details of composition, including percentages of all Fair Trade certified ingredients. - The applicable composition rules for Fair for Life products can be found in the Annexes to Module 1 the rules differ according to each product category. - f) All products sold as Fair for Life certified shall be packed in way that the content cannot be replaced without manipulation or destruction of the package.
 They shall be labelled with a clear designation of their Fair Trade nature. - g) Any product to be labelled Fair for Life fulfils the chain of custody requirements up to the point of labelling (see chapters 1.1.3.1 to 1.1.3.4) and the composition requirements as indicated in Annexes 3 to 5.
 All Fair for Life consumer package labels must be submitted to the certifier for approval prior to printing.

-Please note that for any products labelled as Fair for Life, the Fair for Life composition rules apply, i.e. if in multiingredient fair trade certified food products are bought in, their composition and fair trade content will still need to still be verified according to the Fair for Life requirements and labelling might need to be adjusted accordingly.
+Please note that for any products labelled as Fair for Life, the Fair for Life composition rules apply, i.e. if multiingredient fair trade certified food products are bought in, their composition and fair trade content will still need to be verified according to the Fair for Life requirements and labelling might need to be adjusted accordingly.

-- h) The Fair for Life seal and references to certification are only used in line with section 1.1.4 - i) If the handler has contracted processors who handle the certified products on its behalf, the handler must have adequate procedures and policies in place to ensure traceability and separation of the certified product during the processing Decent working conditions must be demonstrated.
+- h) The Fair for Life seal and references to certification are only used in line with section 1.1.4, Module 1, - Seal and other references to Fair for Life certification used in PR materials, website etc are used in correct context (i.e. in relation to certified products), and the correct version of Fair for Life seal is used.
+Statements about Fair for Life certification to be used in product advertisements and PR shall be approved by the <CB> - i) If the handler has contracted processors who handle the certified products on its behalf, the handler must have adequate procedures and policies in place to ensure traceability and separation of the certified product during the processing Decent working conditions must be demonstrated.